KC7-Foundation/kc7_data/GlobalGoodwill/README.md

 -   Use multiple data sets to answer targeted questions
 -   Investigate cyber activity in logs including: email, web traffic, and server logs
 -   Use multiple techniques to track the activity of APTs (Advanced Persistent Threats)
--   Use third party data sets to discover things about your attackers
+-   Use third-party data sets to discover things about your attackers
 -   Make recommendations on what actions a company can take to protect themselves